Welcome to the Community Corner!

 Important Information Updates: The Orphan Well Association (OWA), in conjunction with the Alberta Energy Regulator and Alberta Health Services, has developed a long-term strategy to manage methane from the well located in the playground in the Brennan subdivision.
 Click for details on the Long-term Management Program and the Methane Interception Operation undertaken in September 2020.

-Installation of New Active Methane Management System (AMMS) To Be Installed in May /June 2022
+New Active Methane Management System (AMMS) To Be Installed in May /June 2022

 If you have questions about the Long-term Management Program, please contact us by email at firstname.lastname@example.org.